docker/build-push-action/README.md

 `v2` of this action includes significant updates and now uses Docker [Buildx](https://github.com/docker/buildx).
 It works with 3 new actions ([login](https://github.com/docker/login-action), [setup-buildx](https://github.com/docker/setup-buildx-action) and [setup-qemu](https://github.com/docker/setup-qemu-action)) that we have created.
-It's also rewritten as a [typescript-action](https://github.com/actions/typescript-action/) to be as closed as possible of the [GitHub Runner](https://github.com/actions/virtual-environments) during its execution.
+It's also rewritten as a [typescript-action](https://github.com/actions/typescript-action/) to be as close as possible of the [GitHub Runner](https://github.com/actions/virtual-environments) during its execution.

 [Upgrade notes](UPGRADE.md) and many [usage examples](#usage) have been added to handle most use cases but `v1` is